DaliangNing/iCAMP1/README.md

 - Operating systems: Windows, or Mac, or Linux, any versions which can run R (version >= 3.2).

-- Dependencis: R (version >=3.2; https://www.r-project.org/), R packages: vegan, parallel, permute, ape, bigmemory, nortest.
+- Dependencis: R (version >=3.2; https://www.r-project.org/), R packages: vegan, parallel, permute, ape, bigmemory, nortest, minpack.lm, Hmisc, stats4.
+  - R package NST is necessary to run the funciton tNST and pNST in the example, but not required for running package iCAMP.

-- iCAMP current version 1.1.3 has been tested on R 3.5.3, R3.6.2, and R4.0.0.
+- iCAMP current version 1.2.4 has been tested on the current development version of R (4.1.0, 2020-8-18 r79041), R 4.0.2, and R 3.5.3.

-- Any required non-standard hardware: No.
+- Any required non-standard hardware: No. However, if you are dealing with a large dataset (e.g. >20,000 taxa), a server with enough CPU threads (e.g. >=20) is preferred to finish the calculation in reasonable time.

 ### Installation guide